 Students in grades 2 - 8 are required to wear the school gym uniform.
 This consists of a grey St. Hilary T-shirt (available through Wear Number One), solid black knit/nylon shorts that are mid-thigh in length and regular athletic shoes with non-marking soles.
-Students (except kindergarten) are not permitted to wear the same shoes during the school day and also for gym classes.
-School sweatshirts (over gym shirts) and black sweatpants may be worn during the winter months.
+School sweatshirts must be worn over gym shirts and black sweatpants must be worn over gym shorts in quarters 2 and 3.
 The enforcement of the gym uniform dress code will be handled by the physical education teacher.